 Whichever option you choose, you may file a lawsuit in California Superior Trial Court over FEHA retaliation only once you have received a “right to sue” notice from CRD.26

-The deadline (statute of limitations) for filing a FEHA complaint is one (three) years from the date of:
+In California, the deadline (statute of limitations) for filing a FEHA complaint is three years from the date of:

 - your termination, or